AgusCasarone/Portfolio/README.md

     **MAIN PART**
     Education, Experience and My Skills.

-    a. main-description-color: The text color on the main paragraphs.
+    1. main-description-color: The text color on the main paragraphs.
 For example, the description of each position.
-    b. main-title-color: The text color on the main title.
+    2. main-title-color: The text color on the main title.
 For example, intitutions' names and role title.
-    c. main-subtitle-color: The text color on the main subtitle.
+    3. main-subtitle-color: The text color on the main subtitle.
 For example, the dates of each position.

     **MISCELLANEOUS PART**
     Personal Information, Get in Touch, Industry Knowledge, Languages, Social Media and Hobbies.

-    a. misc-primary-color: The text and icon color for almost everything.
+    1. misc-primary-color: The text and icon color for almost everything.
-    b. misc-secondary-color: The text and icon color for the last name, position and abled proficiency points.
+    2. misc-secondary-color: The text and icon color for the last name, position and abled proficiency points.
-    c. misc-teriary-color: The text and icon color for the disabled proficiency points.
+    3. misc-teriary-color: The text and icon color for the disabled proficiency points.

 3. **Fonts**
     Set the portfolio-primary-font to the ones you chose.
     Remember to import them correctly and check if everything is being render correctly.

-    a. my-font: This project uses only one font for every text you see.
+    1. my-font: This project uses only one font for every text you see.